creativewave/use-definition/src/definition/README.md

 **Command:** a definition of a movement on the SVG canvas.

-**Command type:** a letter for the movement type, ie. a move without drawing anything, or the drawing of a line or a curve, or a drawing to close the path.
+**Command type:** a letter for the movement type, ie. either moving without drawing anything, drawing a line or a curve, or drawing a line to close the path.

-**Command point:** a collection of parameters and values for a movement from a start point to an end point.
+**Command point:** a collection of grouped parameters describing one or multiple movements from a start point to an end point, ie. in vector graphic softwares for a cubic command, one or multiple points attached to a pair of curve handles.

-**Command group:** a unit collection of parameters in a point ie. for a cubic command, a point with a pair of curve handles in vector graphic softwares.
+**Command group:** a record of parameters gathered to ease the math to convert a command into a cubic command type, ie. `{ x: Number, y: Number }` for a parameter of a cubic command.

 # Transforming a point to a cubic command point